mdlayher/wavepipe/API.md

 credentials, and then the `nowplaying` and `scrobble` actions may be used.
 After the initial `login`, wavepipe will store an API key for the user, and use this key for future requests.

+Ideally, a `nowplaying` action will be triggered by clients as soon as the track begins playing on that client.
+After a fair amount of time has passed (for example, 50-75% of the song), a `scrobble` request should be triggered to commit the play to Last.fm.

 **Versions:** `v0`

 **URL:** `/api/v0/lastfm/:action/:id`